Nittany Valley Environmental Coalition takes legal action to protect forest from development

 What you should know about the Pine Hall Traditional Town Development

-The Nittany Valley Environmental Coalition filed a land-use appeal against Ferguson Township last week, arguing that the approval of the Pine Hall Traditional Town Development violates the environmental rights of citizens.
+The Nittany Valley Environmental Coalition filed a land-use appeal against Ferguson Township last week, arguing that the approval of the Pine Hall Traditional Town Development violates the environmental rights of residents.

 Pine Hall forest is located in the middle of the proposed development, a project that has been in the works for 10 years.
 Pine Hall TTD includes commercial and residential housing areas, but development plans include the removal of 55 out of 65 acres of forest, amounting to about 90% of Pine Hall forest.

-“A developer benefits financially from a TTD approach because greater dwelling density and commercial development are rewards for compliance with stricter environmental zoning ordinances,” said a NVEC release.
+“A developer benefits financially from a TTD approach because greater dwelling density and commercial development are rewards for compliance with stricter environmental zoning ordinances,” an NVEC release said.

 The developers include planning and architecture company LandDesign in Alexandria, Virginia, architecture and design company 505 Design in Charlotte, North Carolina, and housing developer Residential Housing Development, LLC in Houston, Texas.